RaitaroH/BreezeDarkColorSchemes/README.md

 # BreezeDarkColorSchemes
 A script that can easily change breeze dark to any color scheme you want.
 It changes the blue and the window colors.

+NOTE: I don't see why this couldn't work for the white theme too.
+Simple change the colors that sed is looking for.

 # Installations
 ```
 git clone https://github.com/RaitaroH/BreezeDarkColorSchemes.git